icmr-reproducibility/website/index.md

 If the reviewers find that the technical issues or problems with the documentation cannot be resolved, then the reproducibility companion paper is rejected.
 If, during the evaluation, a serious flaw invalidating the scientific results published in the original contribution is discovered, then the companion paper is rejected, and the reproducibility reviewers will encourage the original authors to publish an errata.

-Note that the collaborative review process requires substantial efforts, and for this reason the reproducibility companion paper is not published in the same ACM ICMR proceedings as the original paper, but rather appears in the next year’s proceedings.
+Note that the collaborative review process requires substantial efforts, and for this reason, the reproducibility companion paper is not published in the same ACM ICMR proceedings as the original paper, but rather appears in the next year’s proceedings.
 This provides authors with the opportunity to present their work twice at an ACM Multimedia Retrieval conference: The original paper is presented first, and the next year the reproducibility companion paper is presented as a poster.
-In this way, the work of authors’ who devote attention to reproducibility receives additional visibility at the conference.
+In this way, the work of authors who devote attention to reproducibility receives additional visibility at the conference.

 This companion paper in the ACM DL and its exposure during the conference are fabulous incentives for both authors and reviewers.